 Tenants and landlords have much to gain from upgrading their energy meters through the smart meter roll out.

-- Accurate bills without submitting meter readings Say "so long" to estimated bills, and only pay exactly what you owe each month.
+- No more estimated bills, without needing to submit meter readings Say "so long" to estimated bills, and only pay what you owe each month.
 Your smart meter automatically sends your consumption to your supplier so you don’t have to crawl into dark cupboards or tip toe on tall ladders to glimpse your meter anymore.

 - Fewer arguments with flatmatesNo more nasty surprises from a sky-high energy bill.
 With a smart meter in-home display, you can see exactly what your spend is, and see your energy use is near-real time.

 - Simpler and faster energy switching Switching energy supplier is much easier with a smart meter, due to your consumption figures being so accessible.
-You may soon be able to switch over in just half an hour.
+The long-term goal is to allow switching in a little as 30 minutes.

 Find out more about the benefits of smart meters.